Report: Bulk of data centre managers don’t care about environment

-This week Supermicro released its first annual report detailing the environmental impact of today's cloud-scale data centres.
+This week Supermicro released its first annual report detailing the environmental impact of today's cloud-scale data centers.

-It's no news to you that data centres can be particularly energy-hungry, and the incredible growth of large-scale data centres has brought both business and environmental challenges to data centre managers.
+It's no news to you that data centers can be particularly energy-hungry, and the incredible growth of large-scale data centers has brought both business and environmental challenges to data center managers.

-"The findings of this new research report should help start the conversation in the IT industry on the impact of data centres on the environment," says Supermicro president and CEO Charles Liang.
+"The findings of this new research report should help start the conversation in the IT industry on the impact of data centers on the environment," says Supermicro president and CEO Charles Liang.

 These companies justified avoiding considering environmental issues with 29 percent saying they're too expensive, 27 percent saying they lack resources or understanding, and 14 percent saying they're simply not a company priority.

-58 percent of buildings do have an environmental policy in place, but only 28 percent consider environmental issues when it comes to the selection of data centre technology.
-Similarly, a measly 9 percent put energy efficiency as the top priority when setting data centre design strategy.
+58 percent of buildings do have an environmental policy in place, but only 28 percent consider environmental issues when it comes to the selection of data center technology.
+Similarly, a measly 9 percent put energy efficiency as the top priority when setting data center design strategy.